Identifying learning styles

 Therefore, one single approach to teaching does not work for every learner or even for most of the learner.
 The educators’ awareness of the various learning styles of the learners and their efforts towards matching the teaching and learning styles may help in creating an effective learning environment for all the learners.

-A teacher can adopt a variety of strategies in catering for different learners in his class, for example:
+A teacher/trainer can adopt a variety of strategies in catering for different learners, for example:

-• Having a variety of learning aids on display in the class as diagrams and images.
+- Having a variety of learning aids on display as diagrams and images.

-• Varying teaching methods to cater for a variety of learning styles, such as group work, individual assignment, problem solving, dramatization, field trips and quizzes.
+- Varying teaching/training methods to cater for a variety of learning styles, such as group work, individual assignment, problem solving, dramatization, field trips and quizzes.

 Learning styles/ Auditory 1.3 Levels of cognition